Gratitude Journaling Ideas: 6 Soulful Ways to Stay Thankful Daily

 Well, it’s because even during the storm, gratitude shows you that there is still something to be thankful for.

-3. Finding things to be grateful for is good for your mind
+5. Finding gratitude journaling ideas is good for your mind

-However, a study has found that gratitude is can lead to a happier and more fulfilling life.
+In fact, a study has found that gratitude can lead to a happier and more fulfilling life.
 Additionally, participants were found to have fewer symptoms associated with depression.

 This is a win-win scenario for sure.
 I hope this further amplifies the connection between mental health and gratitude and why it’s good for you.